upfordev/astro-arcxp-headless-news/README.md

 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

-## 🚀 Deploying to Netlify
+## 🚀 Deploying to Cloudflare Pages

-This project is configured for deployment on Netlify with server-side rendering.
+This project is configured for deployment on Cloudflare Pages with server-side rendering and Cloudflare's image optimization service.
 Follow these steps to deploy:

 1. **Push your code to a GitHub repository**

-2. **Connect to Netlify**
+2. **Connect to Cloudflare Pages**

-   - Go to [Netlify](https://netlify.com) and sign in with GitHub
+   - Go to [Cloudflare Pages](https://pages.cloudflare.com/) and sign in
-   - Click "Add new site" > "Import an existing project"
+   - Click "Create a project" > "Connect to Git"
    - Select your GitHub repository

 3. **Configure Build Settings**

+   - Framework preset: Astro
    - Build command: `npm run build`
-   - Publish directory: `dist`
+   - Build output directory: `dist`
-   - Netlify should automatically detect Astro as the framework

 4. **Configure Environment Variables**

-   - Add the following environment variables in the Netlify site settings (Site settings > Environment variables):
+   - Add the following environment variables in the Cloudflare Pages settings (Settings > Environment variables):
      - `ARC_ORG`: Your ArcXP organization name
      - `ARC_ENV`: Your ArcXP environment (e.g., sandbox, production)
      - `ARC_DEVCENTER_TOKEN`: Your ArcXP API token

 5. **Deploy**

-   - Click "Deploy site" and wait for the build to complete
+   - Click "Save and Deploy" and wait for the build to complete

 6. **Verify**
    - Once deployed, verify that your site is working correctly